Perth - Adelaide - [self drive] - Melbourne

 Perth highlights include:

-- Time spent enjoying the markets, cafes and people watching at Fremantle
+Time spent enjoying the markets, cafes and people watching in Fremantle

 People are passionate about good food and wine down here and North Adelaide particularly is a mecca for foodies.
 Its tree lined streets and majestic mansions form the backdrop to two of the city's most loved 'eat streets' boasting everything from coffee shops to five star dining.
 O'Connell Street offers a diverse selection of some of the city's finest Italian, Asian and Modern Australian cuisine.
 Just a short walk away is cosmopolitan Melbourne Street, packed with classy cafes, elegant restaurants and hip pubs that just ooze style.

 Swimming with the dolphins at Glenelg, just 20 minutes drive from Adelaide city centre

 Hanging out at the seaside, enjoying the cafes, restaurants and beaches on Adelaide's coastline